arkomeshak/GrizzBank/README.md

 ## Instructions:

-1. Clone this repository to a location on the machine you desire to run GrizzBank on
+1. Clone this repository's main branch to a location on the machine you desire to run GrizzBank on
    - The cloned repo root directory will be referred to as *GrizzBankDir*
 2. Ensure MySQL Server 8.0 or newer is installed.
 3. Create a new database within the server titled **grizz_bank**